 Target: Jefferson County

-Healthy StartStrengthening Families Foundations will utilize a variety of strategies to meet the diverse needs of young families, including teen and single parents in Jefferson and Lewis Counties.
-A program educator will collaborate with community agencies and members of the target population to provide home visits and community workshops focusing on parenting, nutrition, healthy relationships, financial management, information regarding adequate pre-natal/ pediatric care and educational/employment support.
+Healthy StartStrengthening Families Foundations will utilize a variety of strategies to meet the many needs of the diverse families, including teens and single parents across Jefferson and Lewis Counties.
+Educators will work with community agencies and the target families in order to provide: in-home educational visits and community workshops which will focus on parenting, nutrition, healthy relationships, home safety and financial management; information regarding adequate pre-natal/ pediatric care; and educational/employment support.